 |Gluten-Free meals can result in LESS RISK for|

 coming down with diabetes, due to how you eat

 when compared to the average American.

 Those who ate gluten-free or reduced-gluten diets had LESS RISK for coming down with type 2 diabetes when compared to the normal population who eats a lot of gluten foods each and every day.

-Even if all of the participants were U.S. citizens, the stats still show that when compared to the average American diet, eating gluten-free or even gluten-reduced diets carry LESS RISK for getting type 2 diabetes than those eating lots of starchy carbs.
+Even if all of the participants were U.S. citizens, the stats still show that when compared to the average American diet, that is loaded with sugar, carbs, and gluten -- eating gluten-free or even gluten-reduced diets carry LESS RISK for getting type 2 diabetes than those eating lots of starchy carbs.